 The Amazon Fire TV app is a great option for replacing your remote, or for if you’re feeling especially lazy and don’t want to get up to go find the remote.
 It’s a very simple, stripped-down app that gives you all the buttons you’ll need to manage video content, adjust the settings on your FireTV, and even use the phone’s microphone to ask Alexa questions, tell it to search for shows for you, or connect it to your soundbar (our guide) for better audio.

 With just a swipe, you can control your Fire TV Stick from your phone’s app (more on this in our other tutorial), meaning you don’t need to get a replacement if you use yours.
 On top of the obvious functionality of the app, you can also do more than just reproduce the experience of having a remote.
 You can manage your recordings, and in some cases (if you have access to live channels) you can even see what’s on those channels now right from the app.

 The way the remote works is through WiFi, so your phone will have to be connected to the same WiFi network as the Fire TV Stick, so be aware of that.
 One thing the app can’t do is act as a remote for playing games.
 This is a bit of a bummer since most games on mobile devices have no problem using the touch screen for input and so you’d think it would be easy to reproduce those controls on the Fire TV App.

 Alas, if you want to play games on your Fire TV Stick, you’ll have to get a dedicated video game remote controller for it.
-The good news here is that most modern controllers are compatible, from the more expensive Xbox Wireless Controller (on Amazon) to the lower-end (but still serviceable) PL-608 Mini Bluetooth Gamepad (also on Amazon).
-There is one killer feature of the app that’s worth mentioning: a full keyboard for text input.
+The good news here is that most modern controllers are compatible, from Xbox Wireless Controller (on Amazon) to a bit more expensive EasySMX Wireless Gaming Controller (also on Amazon).